Regions of Deprivation

 • Limiting your analysis to Metropolitan Areas in Carolinas, what conclusions can you draw about the shape of the clusters?

 • Does changing the unit of analysis matter?
-Say e.g. instead of the tract, we use counties for the poverty and unemployment characteristics, how are the conclusions different?
+Say e.g. instead of the counties, we use tracts for the poverty and unemployment characteristics, how are the conclusions different?

 Further analysis